-My student received a letter accusing them of a violation of the Student Conduct Code.
+My student received an email accusing them of a violation of the Student Conduct Code.
 What does that mean?

-If your student received a letter, the University received information about a potential violation of the Student Conduct Code.
-The letter lets the student know they have a meeting with a conduct officer to discuss the alleged violation(s).
+If your student received an email, the University received information about a potential violation of the Student Conduct Code.
+The email lets the student know they have a meeting with a conduct officer to discuss the alleged violation(s).

 Why was I not directly notified of my students’ alleged violation?

-The Family Education Right to Privacy Act (FERPA) does not allow the University of Washington to share student records unless the student signs a release giving us permission to do so.
-Please see information on FERPA for complete rules about confidentiality.
-We encourage students to speak with their families and believe that as adults they should take responsibility for initiating that conversation.
+The Family Education Right to Privacy Act (FERPA) does not allow the University of Washington to share student records unless the student signs a release of information giving us permission to do so.
+Please see information about FERPA for complete rules about confidentiality.

 What is my role in the student conduct process?
 How can I help my student?